“You’ll miss us, y’know? You’ll get bored with nobody to talk to.“

 Or they’ll say: “You can have her if you like, she’s a nightmare.”

-No thanks, Tina, stop trying to palm your child off to others every day, little Molly sounds like the anti-Christ.
+No thanks, Tina, stop trying to palm your child off to others every day, little Molly sounds like a f*cking nightmare.

 “Surely not, Matthew?”